GioiaMancini/EarthObservationDataAnalysis/README.md

 This repository contains three pdf files, one for each project undertaken during the course Earth Observation Data Analysis (Control Engineering, DIAG, Sapienza University of Rome).

 ## Usage
 All the homeworks have been done through the use of the Sentinel Application Platform (SNAP) toolbox, an open source software which is used for Earh Observation processing and analysis.
-You can finde more information [here](http://step.esa.int/main/toolboxes/snap/) and you can download it [here](http://step.esa.int/main/download/snap-download/).
+You can find more information [here](http://step.esa.int/main/toolboxes/snap/) and you can download it [here](http://step.esa.int/main/download/snap-download/).

 ## Data download
 The satellite image data are available from the following sources: